-See page 89 for how to adjust the front seats.
+See pages 91 and 92 for how to adjust the front seats.

 3. Adjust the Seat-Backs

 Adjust the driver's seat-back to a comfortable, upright position, leaving ample space between your chest and the airbag cover in the center of the steering wheel.
 If you sit too close to the steering wheel, you could be injured if the airbag inflates.